-Information on outbreaks by geographic area is available on a weekly basis.
-Figures relate to the position as on the Tuesday of each week, and as such will not be comparable to the number of active outbreaks presented in other areas of the dashboard.
+Information on outbreaks by geographic area is available on a weekly basis and as such will not be comparable to the number of active outbreaks presented in other areas of the dashboard.

 Figures on the proportion of care homes with an outbreak relate to the number of care homes with an outbreak in a geographic area compared with the total number of care homes in that geographic area.